Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Background

-Equation~\ref{eq:regprob} assumes that training occurs over $T$ epochs, and in each epoch a random draw for the activation gates is used.
-The first part of the equation is thus the average over the sample of the average losses obtained at each round, which is a standard estimator for the average value of the average loss.
+where $Q_{s_j}(0|\phi_j)$ is the CDF of the Hard Concrete distribution.\footnote{Here $s\sim q(\bss|\bsf)$ and $q(\bf{s})$ is the distribution function of $\bf{s}$ with parameter $\phi$.
+More details in \cite{Louizos2017}.} Equation~\ref{eq:regprob} assumes that training occurs over $T$ epochs, and in each epoch, a random draw for the activation gates is used.
+The first part of the equation is thus the average over the samples of the average losses obtained at each round, which is a standard estimator for the average value of the average loss.
 The second part is the average value of the number of non-zero gates.
 We minimize the objective function with respect to both $\tilde{\bsw}$ and $\bsf$, meaning that we learn, at the same time, the parameters ($\tilde\bsw$) and how many of them are, on average, really useful for the good predictions ($\bsf$).